-At December 31, 2011, the Company had net deferred tax assets of approximately \$5,860,000.
-The deferred tax assets are primarily comprised of federal and state net operating loss carryforwards (approximately 83% of the net deferred tax assets at December 31, 2011).
+The Company's deferred tax assets are primarily comprised of federal and state net operating loss carryforwards.
 Such carryforwards began to expire in the fiscal year ended September 30, 2011.
-Under the Tax Reform Act of 1986, the amount of and the benefit from net operating losses that can be carried forward may be limited in certain circumstances.
+The Company's ability to use its net operating loss carryforwards may be substantially limited due to ownership change limitations that may occur in the future, as required by Section 382 of the Internal Revenue Code of 1986, as amended ("Section 382"), as well as similar state law provisions.
+These potential ownership changes may limit the amount of net operating loss carryforwards that can be utilized annually to offset future taxable income.
 The Company carries a deferred tax valuation allowance equal to 100% of the net deferred tax assets.
 In recording this allowance, management has considered a number of factors, particularly the Company's recent history of sustained operating losses.
 Management has concluded that a valuation allowance is required for 100% of the net deferred tax assets as it is more likely than not that the deferred tax assets will not be realized.

-The Company has determined that California state net operating loss carryforwards are suspended for the 2011 tax year.
-Any operating loss carryforwards that will expire prior to utilization as a result of such limitations will be removed from deferred tax assets with a corresponding reduction of the valuation allowance.
-There can be no assurance that the Company will ever realize the benefit of any or all of the federal and state loss carryforwards or the credit carryforwards, either due to ongoing operating losses or due to ownership changes, which limit the usefulness of the loss carryforwards.
-Based on the 100% valuation allowance on the net deferred tax assets, the Company does not anticipate that future changes in the Company's unrecognized tax benefits will impact its effective tax rate.
+There can be no assurance that the Company will ever realize the benefit of any or all of the federal and state net operating loss or credit carryforwards, either due to ongoing operating losses or due to ownership changes, which limit the usefulness of the net operating loss or credit carryforwards.
+Any net operating loss or credit carryforwards that will expire prior to utilization or are determined to be limited due to Section 382 will be removed from deferred tax assets with a corresponding reduction to the valuation allowance.
+Due to the existence of the valuation allowance, it is not expected that any expiration or limitation of net operating loss or credit carryforwards will have an impact on the results of operations or financial position of the Company.

+The Company recognizes the impact of an uncertain income tax position on its income tax return at the largest amount that is more-likely-than-not to be sustained upon audit by the relevant taxing authority.
+An uncertain income tax position will not be recognized if it has less than a 50% likelihood of being sustained.
 The Company's policy is to classify interest and penalties related to income tax matters as income tax expense.
-The Company had no accrual for interest or penalties as of December 31, 2011 or December 31, 2010, and has not recognized interest and/or penalties in the statements of operations for the three months ended December 31, 2011.
+The Company had no accrual for interest or penalties as of March 31, 2012 or March 31, 2011, and has not recognized interest and/or penalties in the statements of operations for the six months ended March 31, 2012.